AfforditApi/slate/source/includes/Banking Meta Language Quickstart.md

     : 0
 ```

-1. `rule` again the rule keyword
+1. `rule` again the rule keyword.
-2. `adjust` is the rule type keyword, this rule is an adjustment rule
+2. `adjust` is the rule type keyword, this rule is an adjustment rule.
-3. `InterestRate` a keyword which specifies which loan property is being adjusted
+3. `InterestRate` a keyword which specifies which loan property is being adjusted.
-4. `=>` lambda operator, expects an expression to follow
+4. `=>` lambda operator, expects an expression to follow.
 5. `LoanTerm > 100 ? .5 : 0` finally the rule expression.

 So we've introduced ternary operators.
 A ternary operator is of the form `condition ? consequent : alternative`.
 If the condition, in this case `LoanTerm > 100` evaluates to true, then the `consequent` is chosen, otherwise the `alternative` is taken.
 So, if the loan currently being processed has a loan term of 120, then the condition `120 > 100` evaluates to true and the adjustment evaluates to positive `.5`.
 This adjustment is then added to the interest rate, So, if the current interest rate for the processing loan is `4.3` then it becomes `4.8`.